 Since 2020, I have also been the main organizer of a series of workshops titled Dissecting Morphological Theory: Diminutivization.
 The workshops are held in conjunction with different international conferences.
 You can access the workshop-series website here.

 Besides linguistics, I love math and coding.
-My favorite mathematician is Carl Friedrich Gauss and I have referred to his ideas for solving problems in morphology and syntax, see the linked papers: 1, 2, 3.
-I am also interested in algorithms, data structures, programming languages and complexity measuring (how to adapt the Big O notation for measuring the complexity of linguistic analyses, i.e. I believe that complexity in both computer science and linguistics is a property of analysis, and CF Gauss's work is, actually, the best illustration of this claim).
+My favorite mathematician is Carl Friedrich Gauss and I have referred to his ideas for solving problems in morphology and syntax, see these papers: 1, 2, 3.
+I am also interested in algorithms, data structures, programming languages and complexity measuring, specifically in how to adapt the Big O notation for measuring the complexity of linguistic analyses carried out within different frameworks, i.e. I believe that complexity in both computer science and linguistics is not a property of data but of analysis, and CF Gauss's work is, actually, the best illustration of this claim, see this presentation.

 I have profiles on: Research Gate, Google Scholar and Academia.

-The schedule of the workshop Dissecting morphological theory 2: Diminutivization in root-, stem- and word-based morphology (to be held online on 11-12 Dec.
-2021) is now available, click here.
+The schedule of the workshop Dissecting morphological theory 2: Diminutivization in root-, stem- and word-based morphology is now available, click here.

 CogSci talk Deriving Language Structure with N-Grams: The End-to-end N-Gram Model - EteNGraM, PDF of the presentation here.